OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 ```
 echo heartbeat > /sys/class/leds/onion\:amber\:system/trigger
 ```
-// overall: include notes of where it would be useful to have gifs

 > A Pipe in Linux is used to send some output to a program for further processing
 > In this case, we are using the ">" to overwrite the contents of the file located at /sys/class/leds/onion\:amber\:system/trigger